Starting a business can bring up a whole mixture of emotions – it can be exciting, scary, and often at least a little bit confusing.

 - Small business corporation (S corp)

-The choice that you make about the kind of business structure that is appropriate for your company will have an effect on a wide range of different factors, including how much you will pay in taxes, the level of liability or risk to your personal assets such as your home or personal savings, and even your ability to raise funding from venture capitalists or angel investors.
+The choice that you make about the kind of business structure that is appropriate for your company will affect a wide range of different factors, including how much you will pay in taxes, the level of liability or risk to your assets such as your home or personal savings, and even your ability to raise funding from venture capitalists or angel investors.

 So, as you can see – the structure that you choose is very important.